-SEO for Baidu is important.
+Baidu is the biggest search engine in China.
+Being visible in Baidu, or SEO (search engine optimization), is important.
 It’s just that it’s not as important as Google SEO is in the West because of differences in how and when search engines, social media and e-commerce sites are used in mainland China.

-Let’s take a look at the typical patterns for rational, non-impulse purchases in the West and in China.
+Let’s compare the typical patterns for rational, non-impulse purchases in the West and in China.

 In many places in the West, Google, the dominant search engine, and Amazon, the dominant e-commerce platform, are used at different stages of the decision-making process.

-When people are at the beginning of their process, they usually use Google.
+When people are at the beginning of their process in the West, they usually use Google.